 Earlier when we built a simple web page in Elm, we first created a file with

-elm-make.
+elm make.
 After that we referenced the output file (

-That was a lot of steps just to see the result of our Elm code.
-Elm provides an interactive development tool called
+That was a lot of steps just to see the result of our code.
+Luckily, Elm provides an interactive development tool called

-elm-reactor that lets us see the result of our code instantly.
+elm reactor that lets us see the result of our code instantly.
 Go to the

-elm-reactor.
-You should see something like this.
+elm reactor.
+You should see something like this:

-elm-reactor has created a development server on port
+elm reactor has created a development server on port

-If you have another server running on port
+Note: If you have another server running on port

-8000, you need to terminate it by hitting
+8000, you need to stop it.
+Otherwise,

-elm-reactor won’t be able to launch a development server.
+elm reactor won’t be able to launch a development server.

 If you visit

 http://localhost:8000 from a browser, you will see the contents of

-Next click on the
+Click on the

-elm-reactor compiles the code in
+elm reactor compiles the code in

-HomePage.elm file and renders it on a browser.
+src/HomePage.elm file and renders it on a browser.
 Unfortunately, the page doesn’t look as nice as our original home page:

 As of this writing,

-elm-reactor doesn’t support loading external CSS frameworks such as Bootstrap.
+elm reactor doesn’t support loading external CSS frameworks such as Bootstrap.
 It has other limitations too.
 For example, it lacks live reloading — a technique that reloads a page automatically when the underlying code changes — thus requiring us to refresh the page manually every time we make a small change to our code to see the result.
 Because of these limitations,

-elm-reactor might not provide the best development experience especially when building complex applications that demand a robust build process.
+elm reactor may not provide the best development experience especially when building complex applications that demand a robust build process.

-elm-reactor is still great for prototyping simple applications and we will be using it throughout this book.
+elm reactor is still great for prototyping simple applications and we will be using it throughout this book.